-Part C of the University General Regulations 2019-20 explain the procedure you will have to go through if you are accused of misconduct and the potential penalties you could receive.
+Part C of the University General Regulations 2020-21 (below) explains the procedure you will have to go through if you are accused of misconduct and the potential penalties you could receive.
 They also set out the means for you to appeal if you believe the decision reached is wrong or the penalty is too severe.